gjcliff/FrankaTeleop/README.md

 # Franka Teleoperation

+**THE JAZZY BRANCH IS IN PROGRESS, EST. COMPLETION DEC 20.**

+the rest of this readme is for the original iron project.

+##

 This is a ROS2 Iron package implementing teleoperation on the Emika Franka Panda 7 DOF robot.
 The package uses Google's MediaPipe hand tracking and gesture recognition in combination with MoveIt Servo to control the robot's movement.